Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

  )
 ```

 Our new data uses seed2 = 714.
 If I type _View(f_build_season)_ I can see that seed2 controls the teams that are selected for the schedule.
 What happens if use a different seed2?
 You might get factor levels that you didn't anticipate.
 The model is unable to make a prediction on these values.
 What do you do here.
-The easist thing to do is to remove the offending factor levels.
+The easiest thing to do is to remove the offending factor levels.
 You could also make them analogs and substitute in a like-factor.

 ```r